Office Location: LA 428

 I'm communicatively competent in Brazilian Portuguese.

-I have taught middle school and high school.
+I have alao taught community college, high school, and middle school.

 Semester-Long Faculty Exchange to the University of Guanajuato

 Mini Faculty Exchanges to Chile and to Argentina

 Faculty Development Awards: Nicaragua, Costa Rica, Dominican Republic, and Brazil.